 1 Success index is calculated for the roadmap, development portfolio, service portfolio, backlog or service catalogue with the following formula: [number of items on green (in target)] / [the total number of items].

 Organisations with mature target setting and measurement practices can increase their ambition and measure the business value along these lines:

 These kinds of targets are difficult to measure but they set the right mindset for the business technology operations.

 The Business Technology Standard introduces the principle of minimum viable governance.
-The minimum viable governance aims to make the end-to-end process from demand to service operations as easy as possible, starting from the business needs all the way up to the implementation and deployment of a solution.
+The minimum viable governance aims to make the end-to-end process from demand to service operations as easy as possible, starting from the business needs up to the implementation and deployment of a solution.

 The three key principles for a Minimum Viable Governance (MVG) are: